Talent, competition at kicking positions has Hurricane confident entering season

 Blankenship was a three-year letterman and quarterback at Tulsa during the 1975-79 seasons.
 After red-shirting in 1976, Blankenship started eight games in the 1977 season and six contests in 1979.
 During his playing career, he threw for 2,113 yards and eight touchdowns.
 Blankenship earned a bachelor's degree in biology in 1979, and received a master's degree from Northeastern State in 1985.

 He and his wife, Angie, have three sons, all three of whom played college football.
-Their oldest son, Josh, played quarterback at Tulsa before earning All-America honors at Eastern Washington University, and is currently the head football coach at Muskogee (Okla.)
-High School.
-Caleb was an all-conference tight end at Tulsa, while their youngest son, Adam, played at Illinois State and is now the defensive ends coach on the Tulsa staff.
+Their oldest son, Josh, played quarterback at Tulsa before earning All-America honors at Eastern Washington University.
+Caleb was an all-conference tight end at Tulsa, while their youngest son, Adam, played at Illinois State.
+Josh is in his first year coaching the Tulsa quarterbacks, while Adam is in his fourth season as Tulsa's defensive ends coach.

 THE BLANKENSHIP FILE